 2 tablespoons salsa

 1 tablespoon chipotle in adobo sauce

 Preheat oven to 400 degrees F. Spray both sides of tortilla shells with non-stick cooking spray.
 Align prepared shells in an even stack and cut down the middle.
 Dice the halves into about 1/4" strips.
 Arrange strips in a single layer on a silpat lined baking sheet.
 Season with salt to taste.
 Bake for 10 to 12 minutes until golden brown, flipping the strips once during baking.

-While the tortilla strips are baking, chop lettuce, tomatoes, orange pepper, and onion.
+While the tortilla strips are baking, chop lettuce, tomatoes, orange pepper, onion, and avocado.
 Drain and rinse the corn and black beans.
 Add chopped vegetables, corn, and black beans to a large bowl.